jina-ai/jina/docs/cookbooks/hub/use-hub-executor.md

 ```

 If there is no `/<TAG>` provided when using, it by default equals to `/latest`, which means using the `latest` tag.

+It will pull Executor automatically if you didn't pull it before.

 ````{admonition} Attention
 :class: attention